jherink/Stitch/Documentation/exporting-stitch-document.md

 # Exporting To Other Formats

-We provide an interface, [IExporter](../../master/src/Stitch/Export/IExporter.cs), for exporting Stitch documents to a document format of your choice using your own exportation methods or a third party tool.
+We provide an interface, [IExporter](../../master/src/Stitch/Export/IExporter.cs), for exporting Stitch documents to a document format of your choice using your own implementations or a third party tool.

 Stitch provides a [PDF Exporter](../../master/src/Stitch/Export/PDFExporter.cs) that uses [wkhtmltopdf](https://wkhtmltopdf.org/) to render it's HTML content to PDF.